* Caterpillar, McDonald's rise after well-received results

 Those stocks spurred the Dow industrials, leaving the index close to record territory.

 Data showing a jump in U.S. consumer confidence amid optimism over the labor market added to the bullish sentiment.

 "It feels like people are maybe getting a little more optimistic that things are, if not improving dramatically, then at least holding pretty steady in the economy and that would be pretty good for stocks," said William Delwiche, investment strategist at Baird in Milwaukee.

 The Dow Jones Industrial Average rose 100.26 points, or 0.47 percent, to 21,613.43, the S&P 500 gained 7.17 points, or 0.29 percent, to 2,477.08 and the Nasdaq Composite added 1.37 points, or 0.02 percent, to 6,412.17.

 Sectors that perform better during positive economic cycles led the way, with energy, materials and financials all rising at least 1 percent.

 Sharp gains in oil prices supported energy shares.

-Financials were boosted by a bullish profit forecast from Citigroup, while a slightly steeper U.S. Treasury yield curve also added to positive tone for the interest-rate sensitive group.
+A bullish profit forecast from Citigroup boosted financials while a slightly steeper U.S. Treasury yield curve also added to positive tone for the interest-rate sensitive group.

 The future path of interest rates will be in focus on Wednesday with the expected statement from the Federal Reserve.